 The Standard option costs $25 per month per user, and you get additional branding, reminders and notifications, and other useful features.

-If you pay $40 per user per month for the Business Pro plan, you get all the previously listed benefits, plus unlimited document signing and sending and some advanced signing and signer features.
+Suppose you pay $40 per user per month for the Business Pro plan.
+In that case, you get all the previously listed benefits, plus unlimited document signing and sending and some advanced signing and signer features.

-Finally, DocuSign also offers an Advanced solution with pricing and features tailored to your needs.
+Finally, DocuSign offers an Advanced solution with pricing and features tailored to your needs.

-However, HelloSign features “bank-level” security, and it’s more transparent than DocuSign about what it does to keep customer information safe.
+However, HelloSign features “bank-level” security and is more transparent than DocuSign about what it does to keep customer information safe.

 9. Custom Branding

-Both DocuSign and HelloSign allow companies to add their custom stamps to their documents.
+Both DocuSign and HelloSign allow companies to add custom stamps to their documents.

 With DocuSign, companies can customize many visual elements in the documents, such as buttons, banners, and color schemes.
-They can also add their company logo, although the DocuSign logo will also be visible in some way.
+They can also add their company logo, although the DocuSign logo will be somehow visible.

 HelloSign, however, takes branding to another level.
 Even though users may not be able to control the document as much visually, they can upload the company branding, add a company tagline and change email signatures, and add a custom URL for a landing page.

-HelloSign or DocuSign – Which Tool Should YOU Choose?
+HelloSign vs. DocuSign – Which Tool Should YOU Choose?

 HelloSign for Casual Users and Small Businesses

-HelloSign is a great option for anyone who needs electronically signed documents, but doesn’t need them signed every day.
-Its limited capability on saved templates and integrations will undoubtedly not matter at all for users who just need a few documents signed here and there and don’t want to pay for it.
+HelloSign is a great option for anyone who needs electronically signed documents but doesn’t need them signed daily.
+Its limited capability on saved templates and integrations will undoubtedly not matter for users who just need a few documents signed here and there and don’t want to pay.

-HelloSign will also be great for small businesses that may need e-signatures on some hiring contracts, project approvals and NDAs.
+HelloSign will also be great for small businesses needing e-signatures on hiring contracts, project approvals, and NDAs (get our non-disclosure agreement template here).
 Without a doubt, DocuSign offers a better experience for larger companies and organizations.

 DocuSign for Medium and Large-Sized Companies

-If your company needs multiple documents signed on a regular basis, and you don’t mind paying more, DocuSign will give you the most for your budget.
+If your company needs multiple documents signed regularly, and you don’t mind paying more, DocuSign will give you the most for your budget.
 With powerful optional integrations, DocuSign can seamlessly integrate within the CRMs you’re already using to help you streamline the process.

-DocuSign’s unlimited template capabilities will also be of great use to companies that need to save multiple documents to sign, and allow for unlimited variations on the same template to be saved without having to change all the minute details each time.
+DocuSign’s unlimited template capabilities will also be of great use to companies that need to save multiple documents from signing and allow unlimited variations on the same template without having to change all the minute details each time.

 Signaturely as an Alternative